hugoio/JekyllFromScratch/README.md

 ## JekyllFromScratch

-Jekyll website hosted as a github project.

-https://hugoio.github.io/JekyllFromScratch/ renders `index.md` via Jekyll and Github Pages.
+This project aims to share the instructions of how to write a Jekyll website and to host it as Github Pages; as a webpage; which you can vist at: https://hugoio.github.io/JekyllFromScratch/